-- Mounting system to attach computer to wheelchair
+- Mounting system to attach a computer to the wheelchair

 - Bespoke single switch system attached to spectacles, using infra-red sensor detecting cheek movements, to enable scan and select computer access

-The key component that enables Stephen to access technology and communicate is the infra-red switch that he activates by a small muscle movement in his cheek.
-The computer automatically scans rows and columns (e.g. each cell or key of an on-screen keyboard) and when the cell (key/character/word) is reached he activates the switch to select the cell.
+In his later years, the key component that enabled Stephen to access technology and communicate was the infra-red switch that he activated by a small muscle movement in his cheek.
+The computer automatically scanned rows and columns (e.g. each cell or key of an on-screen keyboard) and when the cell (key/character/word) was reached he would activate the switch to select the cell.

 The process of scan and select using a single switch is a very slow process, even when using word prediction it can take about a minute for a single word.
-Much of Stephen's public speaking and lectures are written beforehand and delivered in sentence chunks by activating the speech synthesizer.
-Real-time conversations, that are more than brief comments, tend to take time for Stephen to respond.
+Much of Stephen's public speaking and lectures were written beforehand and delivered in sentence chunks by activating the speech synthesizer.
+Real-time conversations, that are more than brief comments, tended to take time for Stephen to respond.

-Details of Stephen Hawking's current computer configuration can be found on his official website here.
+Details of Stephen Hawking's computer configuration can be found on his official website here.